OCTACHRON Manual

 Tap on the dropdown on the buttom left to open up the modulation selector.
 Just tap anywhere on an entry to select it.

-On the right column then set the amount of each modulation parameter for each step.
+On the right then set the amount of each modulation parameter for each step.

 Basic Step Modulation

-Set the velocity, step repeats, probability and trigger condition for each step.
+Set velocity, step repeats, offset, probability, trigger condition, track length and gate length for each step.

 “Trigger Condition” only triggers the step of a repeating pattern, that is set here.
 So for example “1./2” only plays the first set step within two repeats.
 “2./3” only plays the second one within three repeats and so on.
 This is useful for example, if you want to create little variations of a pattern without having to create a complete new one.